mszostok/version/docs/customization/index.md

 # From inspiration to creation

 Have you found your muse?
 Are you looking to align with your cool branding?
+Wanna tweak some defaults?

 **We've got your back!**